This post may contain affiliate links. See my disclosure for more information.

 I found this affordable ebook so helpful!
 I could scan each method and if it resonated with me, go back and dig in a little and read more.
 Then I could try the methods that I felt might work for me, knowing that if it didn’t work, there were tons more to learn about.

-I’ve had this post planned for some time, so when I got word that one of my favorite companies–the ladies at Ultimate Bundles— was putting this together I knew I needed to include it.
+I’ve had this post planned for some time, so when I got word that one of my favorite companies–the ladies at Ultimate Bundles— was putting together The Ultimate Productivity Bundle, I knew I needed to include it.
 They are experts at gathering a huge amount of resources and offering it at an insane price.
 I have never been disappointed.

 With this bundle they have helps for time management, home management, work management, goal setting, planners, and more.
 You will definitely have loads of methods to sort through and see what resonates with you with this bundle.
 No doubt!